RetroArch AI Service¶

 What is the AI Service¶

-This feature allows users to play games written in a foreign language, or automated voice-overs capability.
+This feature allows users to play games written in a foreign language, or add text voice-overs automatically.
 This uses OCR (optical character recognition), machine translation, and text-to-speech.
 While these technologies can't provide the same level of accuracy as curated content, it can go quite far.
 Machine translation can give a good gist of what's being said, especially for some language pairs, and text-to-speech can be of great benefit for accessibility.

 How it works¶

-When a user presses the AI Service key bind, RetroArch will grab the screen of the game being played and send it to the service endpoint listed in the configuration.
-When the service returns, RetroArch will then either write the translated image to the screen or play the text-to-speech, depending on the configuration.
+When a user presses the AI Service hotkey, RetroArch will grab the screen of the game being played and send it to the service endpoint listed in the configuration.
+When the service returns, RetroArch will then either write the translated image to the screen or say the text, depending on the configuration.

 Other supported services are in the Alternative Services section.